Koenkk/zigbee2mqtt.io/docs/devices/VZM31-SN.md

 The possible values are: `Disabled`, `Smart Bulb Mode`.

 ### DoubleTapUpToParam55 (enum)
-Enable or Disable setting brightness to parameter 55 on double-tap UP..
+Enable or Disable setting level to parameter 55 on double-tap UP..
 Value can be found in the published state on the `doubleTapUpToParam55` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"doubleTapUpToParam55": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"doubleTapUpToParam55": NEW_VALUE}`.
 The possible values are: `Disabled`, `Enabled`.

 ### DoubleTapDownToParam56 (enum)
-Enable or Disable setting brightness to parameter 56 on double-tap DOWN..
+Enable or Disable setting level to parameter 56 on double-tap DOWN..
 Value can be found in the published state on the `doubleTapDownToParam56` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"doubleTapDownToParam56": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"doubleTapDownToParam56": NEW_VALUE}`.